Split screen AOA and Pop Century

 Making a Choice

-Choosing between Disney’s Pop Century Resort and Disney’s Art of Animation Resort largely depends on your personal preferences and the composition of your travel party.
+The choice between Disney’s Pop Century Resort and Disney’s Art of Animation Resort depends largely on your personal preferences.
+It also depends on the composition of your travel party.
 Pop Century is perfect for guests who love nostalgia and are looking for a vibrant, budget-friendly option.
 It’s especially suitable for smaller families or groups.

 Cars Theming at Disney's Art of Animation Resort